ehcloninger/ericcloninger.com/_posts/2025-06-30-netherlands-travel.md

     Once you're in Amsterdam, tap your phone at the entrance to the Metro (subway) or as you're getting on a bus or tram.
 You have to remember to tap when you enter and when you exit or you will pay a higher fare.
 Your phone needs to be unlocked before you hit the payment reader or you'll get mildly rebuked by the 7 people in the queue behind you.
 Most of the Metro stations have turnstiles, so you can't bypass them easily or legally.

-    *This includes getting from Schipol airport to Amsterdam Central station.* When you leave the customs/baggage area, look for the intercity trains, which are 1 level below via an escalator or elevator.
+    *This includes getting from Schiphol airport to Amsterdam Central (Centraal) station.* When you leave the customs/baggage area, look for the intercity trains, which are 1 level below via an escalator or elevator.
 Before you go down, look for the NS pedestal near the escalator.
 It is probably yellow and blue and waist-high.
 Tap it with your phone and get on the next train to Central.
 They leave about every 15 minutes and take about 20 minutes to get to the Central Station with maybe 1 stop.

     ![](/assets/images/2025-06-30/ns-logo.webp)